AdobeDocs/commerce-merchant-services.en/help/live-search/install.md

 ## 6. Test the connection {#test-connection}

-In the storefront, verify the following:
+With your catalog data now in SaaS, test to make sure product data is returned in the following scenarios:

 - The [!UICONTROL Search] box returns results correctly
 - Category browse returns results correctly
 - Facets are available as filters on search results pages

-If everything works correctly, congratulations! [!DNL Live Search] is installed, connected, and ready to use.
+If everything works correctly, [!DNL Live Search] is installed, connected, and ready to use.

 If you encounter problems in the storefront, check the `var/log/system.log` file for API communication failures or errors on the services side.